Donate to support freedom.

 VSCodium + Ollama: Local LLM Coding Setup Guide

-Step-by-step local LLM coding setup: install Ollama, pick a coding model by hardware tier, and connect it to VSCodium with Continue.
-Private, offline, free.
+Step-by-step local LLM coding setup: install Ollama, pick realistic laptop-local Qwen3.5, Gemma 4, Qwen3.6, or DeepSeek R1 models by hardware tier, and connect VSCodium with Continue.

 Time to read: 12 min